Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ```
 <!-- prettier-ignore-end -->

-We declared a `const` variable named `keyToGetSomeValue`, and assigned it to `'someStr'`.
-When we use `keyToGetSomeValue` in square brackets while accessing `testObj`, this variable evaluates to `someStr`.
+We declared a `const` variable named `keyToGetSomeValue`, and assigned it the value `'someStr'`.
+When we use `keyToGetSomeValue` in square brackets while accessing `testObj`, this variable evaluates to `'someStr'`.

 ### Nested Objects